lauripalonen/painikepeli/README.md

 ## Backend testing
 To run backend tests, use command `npm test` on backend root.
+This will also create a test coverage report to backend/coverage/lcov-report/index.html.

 ## For further development
 **Optimize server communication**